nextcloud/documentation/user_manual/files/access_webdav.rst

 check the `vendor documentation
 <http://docs.info.apple.com/article.html?path=Mac/10.6/en/8160.html>`_ .

-Accessing Files Using Microsoft Windows
+Accessing files using Microsoft Windows
 ---------------------------------------

 It is best to use a suitable WebDAV client from the